pierremrtn/state_machine_bloc/packages/state_machine_bloc/README.md

 </p>
 <p align="center">⚠️ state_machine_bloc is not an official bloc package ⚠️</p>

-`state_machine_bloc` exports a `StateMachine`, a lightweight class that inherits from `Bloc` and exposes convenient methods to describe state machines.
-`StateMachine` **is** a `Bloc`, meaning that you can use it in the same way as a regular bloc and it's compatible with the rest of the ecosystem.
+state_machine_bloc is an extension to the bloc state management library which provide a utility class to create blocs that behave like finite state machines.
+Event routing and filtering are done under the hood for you so you can focus on building state machine logic.

-The package uses a flexible declarative API to conveniently describe simple to complex state machines. `StateMachine` route and filter events for you so you can focus on building app logic.
+This package uses a flexible declarative API to conveniently describe simple to complex state machines.

-**`state_machine_bloc` enables you to:**
+**state_machine_bloc supports:**
-* ✅ Easily define state machine's states and their transitions
+* ✅ Easy state machine definition
-* ✅ Store different data for each state
+* ✅ Shared or per-state data
-* ✅ React to states lifecycle events
+* ✅ States lifecycle events
-* ✅ Apply guard conditions on transitions
+* ✅ Guard conditions on transitions
-* ✅ Nest states without depth limit
+* ✅ Nested states without depth limit

 # Index
 * <a href="#How-to-use">How to use</a>